maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 Starting with SSoS is relatively easy.
  - Hook it up the a host (3V3,GND) and connect host TX to SSoS RX
  - Configure UART on host as 8/N/115200.
- - If the host powers or resets the board, make sure to wait 2 sec before sending commands (SSoS needs 2 seconds to boot).
+ - If the host powers or resets the board, make sure to wait 2 sec before sending strings: SSoS needs 2 seconds to boot.
-   It shows a LED test
+   The SSoS module first lests all LEDs
    ![LED test](cmd0x00-test.png)
-   and then its name
+   and then shows its name
    ![name](SSoS.png)
  - Issue a write over serial:
    ```python
    write("\f    Hello, world!    ")
    ```
- - This should clear the screen (`\f`) and scroll in "Hello, World!" and scroll that out.
+ - This should clear the screen (`\f`) and scroll in "Hello, World!", and scroll that out (due to the four trailing spaces).
    The `W` will be a bit hard to read (and maybe also the `!`)